 Dermoid Sinus in the Rhodesian Ridgeback

 The dermoid sinus (D.S.) has been known by many names, a few of which are dermoid cyst, hair cyst, and African cyst.
 It is a sinus, in that it is tubelike and does drain, and dermoid because it is skinlike.
 It may or may not contain hair follicles or be lined with hair.
 As the hair sheds on the outer coat of the pup, so does the hair inside this tube.
 The body's natural response to dead material is to flush it out and thus the serum builds up and expels the debris.
 Not all of the dermoid sinuses are true tubes.
 Some are not hollow and the serum and debris cannot drain.
-In these cases an abscess forms and the resulting swelling that accompanies can rupture the skin.
+In these cases an abscess forms and the resulting swelling that accompanies, can rupture the skin allowing the drainage into the surrounding area.
 This results in a very painful situation for the pup.
 At its worst it is life threatening.

 To find the D.S. you must palpate along the midline of the spine, starting at the top of the head close to the occiput (bump) bone.
 To do this you may pick the pup up and hold it in the cup of your hand or palpate as the pup is sleeping.
 Take the other hand and envision yourself picking up a baby kitten by the scruff of the neck with your thumb and forefinger.
 Exert enough pressure to feel, but not enough to bruise.
 Use your whole hand as one unit, pulling first up toward the nose and then down toward the tail.
 The skin will stretch quite a bit in both directions.
 Do not roll the skin through your fingers.
 The fingers remain exactly where you placed them on the skin.
 The D.S., being attached on the top to the skin and at the base to the spinal cartilage, will slip through your fingers.
 A large D.S. will feel like a wet noodle and a finer D.S., like a small string.
 Reposition your fingers on the neck just below the starting spot and repeat this process.
 Continue to work your way down the neck and back to the tail.